ALTERNATIVE STRATEGIES FOR ODOUR MANAGEMENT DURING A NATIONAL LOCKDOWN

 Or create a new one!

-Of course, if you don’t have an odour management plan in place, you need one!
+Of course, if you don’t yet have an odour management plan in place, you need one!
 If you have staff restricted to working from home, now is a great time to really focus on putting this together.
-Our team here at Silsoe Odours can help you think about what this would look like.
+At Silsoe Odours, we can help you think about what this would look like.
 Just give us a call on 01525 860222 if you need some support.

 Engage with the Community

 When odour affects people in their homes, it can become contentious quickly.
 This is where you will usually begin to see complaints.
 Naturally, most of us are currently spending a lot more time in our homes.
-Once cabin fever sets in, little niggles can become bigger in our minds.
-So, it’s possible that complaints will multiply in a way we haven’t seen before.
+Once cabin fever sets in (and we suspect it won’t take long this time), little niggles can become bigger in our minds.
+For Lockdown 3.0, it’s absolutely freezing outside, which may work in your favour.
+However, it’s still possible that complaints will multiply in a way we don’t usually expect at this time of year.
 You’ll find that if you proactively engage with the local community early on, they will usually be more understanding should issues arise.
 Explain what you’re doing to limit your odour impact.
 Provide contact information for a key person to listen to concerns – perhaps a staff member confined to home working.
 React, respond and communicate what you’ve done about these concerns where you can.
 And finally, keep a record of everything you’re doing.
 Courts and regulators look favourably on companies who can demonstrate positive action.

 WORKING FROM HOME